sergezaugg/feature_extraction_idnn/readme.md

 * Full and reduced-dim features as stored as NPZ files
 * NPZ file are then stored on a Kaggle dataset [example](https://www.kaggle.com/datasets/sezaugg/spectrogram-clustering-01) where the frontend will fetch them.

-### Frontend code
-* This is a Streamlit dashboard to cluster-analyse images of spectrograms
-* Features were pre-extracted from images offline (see above)
-* Third, the Streamlit process in started ```streamlit run st_dashboard/stmain.py``` (e.g. locally of on https://share.streamlit.io)
-* The path to Kaggle dataset must be adjusted in the Streamlit code.
-* Thats all, now the dashboard is active.
-* See the deployed version [here](https://spectrogram-image-clustering.streamlit.app)

 ### Dependencies / Intallation
 * Developed under Python 3.12.8
 * Make a fresh venv!
-* For Streamlit deployment only
 ```bash
 pip install -r requirements.txt
 ```